Screeds are usually a mixture of sand, cement and water whereas concrete is made up primarily of sand, cement and aggregates.

-So may I ask you, what kind of screed do have?
-Is it an old sand and cement screed that was laid painstakingly by hand, recently found beneath a carpet or tiles?
-Or one of the new liquid screeds that was pumped through a hose and completed in what seemed like just a few seconds?
+So may I ask you, what kind of screed do you have?
+Is it an old sand:cement screed that was laid painstakingly by hand, recently found beneath a carpet or tiles?
+Or one of the new liquid screed systems that was pumped through a hose and completed in what seemed like just a few seconds?

 The most important factor we need to determine is, is it a cementitious (containing cement) screed?
 Liquid or not, a cementitious screed offers a lot less complications from our experience.
 The anhydrite or hemihydrite screeds whilst new, economical and easy to install pose far too many complications when overlays and toppings are to be applied.